 Mr Ziali Sivardeen is a leading specialist orthopaedic surgeon, based in London.
 He had the honour of being the surgeon that operated on all Olympians and Paralympians requiring shoulder or elbow surgery during the 2012 London Olympic Games.
 Due to his role, Mr Sivardeen was invited to a special reception in Buckingham Palace.

-He has worked closely with many athletes, including those linked with Premier League football clubs, where he treats knee problems such as ACL injuries, cartilage, and meniscal tears.
+He has worked closely with many athletes, including those linked with Premier League football clubs.
+He regularly treats people with knee problems such as ACL injuries, cartilage, and meniscal tears.

 Mr Sivardeen has represented the prestigious Royal Colleges of Surgeons, firstly as a tutor from 2010-2014, before being appointed as one of two regional surgical advisors for London.
 In 2015, he organised the pan-London Sports and Exercise Medicine Teaching Programme, and became an examiner for the Intercollegiate Fellowship of the Royal Colleges of Surgeons (FRCS exams).
 He was a member of the Specialist Training Committee for sports and exercise medicine trainees in London from 2009 to 2015, so played an important part helping to develop this new speciality.